KochLabCode/cMyBP-C-phosphorylation/README.md

 	simulations with the final model.
 The excel sheet "Parameterset_finalModel.xlsx" is a human readable format with same parameter sets ordered according to their objective function value.

+The time required for reproducing the results on a normal desktop computer can be highly variable and ranges from several seconds for some simulations, up until several days for others.
+If you want to speed up some of the simulations, we recommend using an integrator from the scipy package instead (https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html#scipy.integrate.solve_ivp).

 For further questions, please contact Daniel Koch (dkoch.research@protonmail.com).